andyhmltn/py-scp/README.md

 Getting Started
 -----------------
 To get started using PySCP, you will need to create the folder mapping.
 To do this, run `pyscp --init`.
-This will create a directory in your home folder called `.pyscp` that contains the main configuration file `config.json`.
+This will create a directory in your config folder (`.config`) called `pyscp` that contains the main configuration file `config.json`.
 Simply edit it to your needs.
 For example:

 	{
 		"directory-mapping":{